sablier-labs/docs/docs/guides/lockup/05-etherscan.md

 - a Lockup Linear stream
 - and a deposit of 100 DAI
-- starting Jan 27, 2025
+- starting Jan 1, 2026
-- ending Jan 27, 2026
+- ending Jan 1, 2027
-- with cliff until Jan 30, 2025 and cliff amount of 2 DAI
+- with cliff until Jan 24, 2026 and cliff amount of 2 DAI
 - no token unlock at start time
-- non-cancelable
+- cancelable
 - and transferrable

 As the start and end date are fixed, we'll be using the